 But more immediate factors are commonly responsible for the early hairline cracks that can damage your concrete slabs as soon as they’re poured.

-Concrete floors and countertops.
 Your indoor concrete surface has the same odds of cracking just as exterior concrete slabs do.
-This often the disadvantage of having an exposed interior concrete surface.
+This is often the disadvantage of having an exposed interior concrete surface.
 The good news for you is that interior floors are typically large and structurally designed, with more reinforcements than that of an outdoor patio.

-Heaving and Subsidence.
-Tree roots, freeze-thaw cycles and other forces of soil movement are the natural causes of concrete cracks.
-By making sure that a slab is not installed too near mature trees, and by not planting new trees closer than 20 feet from concrete, it can help reduce the effect of thrusting roots.
+Tree roots, freeze-thaw cycles, and other forces of soil movement are the natural causes of concrete cracks.
+Making sure that a slab is not installed too near mature trees, and not planting new trees closer than 20 feet from concrete, can help reduce the effect of thrusting roots.

 Special thanks to Houzz for the info about concrete cracks!
 To learn more about concrete crack repair solutions, check out our site!